Domestic, foreign policies are intertwined

 By Matt Becker

-On January 18, Chair of the NATO Military Committee, Dutch Admiral Rob Bauer, stated that the Western world must prepare for a potential larger war with Russia, which would involve a “whole of society” approach and that “we have to realize it’s not a given that we are in peace.
+On January 18, the Chair of the NATO Military Committee – Dutch Admiral Rob Bauer – stated that the Western world must prepare for a potential larger war with Russia, which would involve a “whole of society” approach and that “we have to realize it’s not a given that we are in peace.
 And that’s why [NATO forces] are preparing for a conflict with Russia.”
-I believe potential conflict would not start out as “hot,” but rather “hybrid” in nature.
-Such hybrid warfare has been occurring with the use of Muslims by Russia against the West.
-When Russia first utilized migrants against Poland in 2015, many in America and EU chastised Poland for defending her borders.
-Russia and Belarus are now sending Muslims to Estonia, Lithuania, Norway, and Poland.
-The U.S. now views this as Russian hybrid warfare.

 Email newsletter signup

-Would we come to their aid or let them be swallowed by Moscow?
+If this were to occur, would we come to the aid of our Baltic allies or let them be swallowed by Moscow?
 If the latter, our respect and credibility would disappear – emboldening our adversaries.
 How do we prevent this from happening?
-In this conflict, our domestic and foreign policies are intertwined.
+In this civilizational conflict, our domestic and foreign policies are intertwined.

-Dr. Matthew Becker earned his Ph.D. in Political Science and master’s in International Affairs.
-He has taught on the topic of politics and security issues at Ole Miss.
-The views expressed are the author’s own and do not represent the views of the university.
+Dr. Matthew Becker earned his Ph.D. in Political Science from the University of Mississippi and masters in International Affairs from Florida State.
+He has taught on the topic of politics and security issues at the University of Mississippi and was a Boren Fellow in Bosnia-Herzegovina.
 He may be reached at: MatthewBeckerPHD@gmail.com.